Caleb4110/walker-effects/README.md

 # walker-effects
- A collection of audio plugins made by me
+This repository contains A collection of audio plugin effects/instruments made by me.

+Most are made in C++ using the [JUCE](https://juce.com/) framework.

+## Effects
+- **Chorus**: A simple stereo chorus effect.